-Operating 24/7, our port is located next to Auckland’s central business district.
+Operating 24/7, our port is located in Auckland’s central business district.
 Nearly three-quarters of the port’s inbound cargo (by value) is for Auckland.
-We can deliver goods quickly, be cost effective and minimise our carbon footprint because the port is close to the city.
+We can deliver goods fast, be cost effective and minimise our carbon footprint because the port is close to the city.

 We have reconfigured our port into two main terminals plus multi-cargo wharves.
 Our Bledisloe Multi-Purpose Terminal handles roll-on roll-off vessels and other freight.
 The Fergusson Container Terminal is a dedicated container handling facility.
-The terminal approach is global best-practice and helps us use our land efficiently while boosting productivity.
+The terminal approach helps us use our land efficiently.

 Fergusson Container Terminal